Best Hard Wax Beans & Beads

 It comes in four separate scents – Lavender, Chamomile, Aloe Vera and Original flavor, whatever that is.
 I tried lavender and chamomile and they were pretty nice – not too strong but enough to mask the typical salon flavor that most waxes have.
 The lavender was actually a bit better than the chamomile but that is a personal preference – some people like the chamomile better.

 It melts at 140F ( 60C ), typical for most beads on the market.
 It doesn’t feel too quick compared to the Lansley brand above, pretty average overall.
 In a matter of fact, it actually feels a bit inferior to the Gigi too – the consistency is not as smooth as the Purean but it does the job well enough.
 The Hair removal performance is on par with the rest of the beads in this list – not better but certainly no worse than most.
 When I tested it, it managed to remove most of the hair on my leg in just one go.

 Value for money is pretty good – it comes in 10.5 oz packs but the bundled warmer makes it a great deal.
 Since it is a hard wax you don’t need to buy any strips or cellophane patches – you just rip it off your skin and off the hair goes.
 The bundled warmer is good quality, but pretty much it is the same white-label warmer most companies rebrand under their own name.

 Overall it is a high-quality product for a decent price.
 They claim to have some pain-reducing agents but I didn’t find any difference using it compared to any other beads on this list.
 It is a good choice at a decent price.

 8. GiGi Hard Wax – Best For Full Brazillian

-GiGi is another popular hard wax product and there is a reason for it – it is a very good one at a reasonable price.
+GiGi is another popular brand and there is a reason for it – it is a very good one at a reasonable price.
 GiGi is quite popular amongst beginner “waxers” too because it is easy to use and removes hair seemingly without effort.